UH System Sexual Misconduct Policy

 All new students (undergraduate and graduate) must complete Crossroads online training.
 The training informs students of their System rights, responsibilities and resources.
 New students receive an email with instructions to complete the training.
 To access the training, visit the Training Access Portal.

 Additional Student Training

-All incoming students receive interactive training at student orienation events including Jag Journey.
+All incoming students receive interactive training at student orientation events including Jag Journey.
 In addition, digital campaigns and campus events take place throughout the year on topics related to sexual violence.
 Student workers and athletes receive advanced training on topics that affect extracurricular activities, student organizations or work-study assignments.

 We encourage student groups to get involved and work with us to stop, prevent, and remedy any sex discrimination on campus.
 Contact the Title IX Office to find out how you can help.

 Mandatory Employee Face-to-Face Training

 All employees who work on campus or reside near UHV campuses are required to attend face-to-face training on sexual misconduct reporting duties.
 The training also provides guidance on trauma-informed responses to a report of sexual misconduct.
-To learn more about this training, contact the Title IX Coordinator at (361)570-4835 or email Rebecca Lake.
+To learn more about this training, contact the Title IX Coordinator at (361) 570-4835 or email Brandon Lee.